mitel/AvamarMobile/README.md

 Install Node.js - check the NVM project for that: https://github.com/creationix/nvm

-Clone this repository, open a terminal and run `npm install`.

 You need to also run an Avamar Server with the REST API package installed, plus the API-proxy at https://github.com/mitel/api-proxy.

 Quick start for testing the app in the iOS simulator on Mac: